PokeFusion Attention: A Lightweight Cross-Attention Mechanism for Style-Conditioned Image Generation: Related Work

 \subsection{Control Modules}

 To enhance controllability, prior works introduce auxiliary control modules for diffusion models.
 ControlNet~\cite{zhang2023controlnet} and T2I-Adapter~\cite{mou2023t2iadapter} inject structural cues (e.g., edges, depth, poses) to enforce spatial constraints and improve geometry/layout adherence, but their primary focus is structure-guided generation rather than high-level style consistency or character appearance stability.
 Another line of research employs adapter-based or cross-attention-based designs to inject style information through additional visual or multimodal representations.
-IP-Adapter~\cite{zhu2023ipadapter}, for example, introduces a parallel image-encoding branch and fuses visual features into attention layers for reference-based style transfer; however, such methods typically require reference images at inference time, increasing architectural complexity and creating deployment-time dependency.
-Moreover, conflicts between text and visual conditions may cause overfitting or identity/appearance inconsistency~\cite{shi2022identitydiffusion}.
-In contrast, recent evidence suggests that modifying decoder-level attention can provide parameter-efficient controllability while preserving the pretrained backbone~\cite{wu2023decoderguided}.
-Conceptually, IP-Adapter conditions generation on instance-level visual exemplars by mapping a specific reference image to style features, whereas PokeFusion Attention learns a style prior that is internalized within decoder cross-attention layers, enabling style control as a distributional bias rather than exemplar-specific conditioning.
+IP-Adapter~\cite{ye2023ipadapter}, for example, introduces a parallel image-encoding branch and fuses visual features into attention layers for reference-based style transfer; however, such methods typically require reference images at inference time, increasing architectural complexity and creating deployment-time dependency.
+Moreover, conflicts between text and visual conditions may cause overfitting or identity/appearance inconsistency~\cite{gal2023textualinversion}.

+In contrast, recent evidence suggests that modifying decoder-level attention can provide parameter-efficient controllability while preserving the pretrained backbone~\cite{mokady2023nulltext}.
+Conceptually, IP-Adapter conditions generation on instance-level visual exemplars by mapping a specific reference image to style features, whereas PokeFusion Attention learns a global style prior that is internalized within decoder cross-attention layers.
+This allows style control without requiring reference images at inference time, and avoids the additional branches and feature pathways used in prior adapter-based methods.
 Following this direction, our work targets \emph{reference-free} style-conditioned generation by introducing a lightweight decoder-level cross-attention fusion mechanism.
-By adapting only cross-attention layers, our approach avoids network duplication and eliminates inference-time reliance on external images, enabling efficient and portable stylized character generation.
+By adapting only cross-attention layers and a lightweight style projection module, our approach avoids network duplication and eliminates inference-time reliance on external images, enabling efficient and portable stylized character generation.